Exploring Fatty Liver Disease: The Impact of NR and NMN on Liver Health and Glucose Regulation

 Regular Exercise:

 Engage in physical activity to maintain a healthy weight, improve glucose metabolism, and support liver health.
-Combine aerobic exercises, such as walking or cycling, with strength training for a well-rounded fitness routine.
+A combination of aerobic exercises, such as walking or cycling, with strength training is recommended.

 Hydration: